flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job purge

-Inactive job data may be purged from the Flux instance with ``flux job purge``.
+Inactive job data may be purged from the Flux instance with :program:`flux job purge`.
 Specific job ids may be specified for purging.
-If no job ids are specified, the following options may be used for selection criteria:
+If no job ids are specified, the following options may be used for selection
+criteria:

 .. option:: --age-limit=FSD